-The Career Center at Harvard, where I studied, told me about an early career leadership program with one of the world’s best known quantitative hedge funds.
+The Career Center at Harvard, where I studied, told me about an early career leadership opportunity at one of the world’s best-known quantitative hedge funds.

-I quickly emailed my cover and resume, and got an email back in no time!
-I was thrilled they’d asked me to come in for an interview, and then for another.
+I sent them my cover letter and resume, and got an email back in virtually no time!
+I was thrilled they’d got me in for an interview, and then for another.

-A few weeks later they called up and said:
+A few weeks later they called me up and said:

 “We can’t make you an offer.
 You don’t think the way we do.
 You’re just not creative.”

-I thought it was strange — even surprising — that a high caliber firm whose business was all about using big data and deep insights to develop smart trading algorithms and strategies had actually made its hiring decisions without real data.
+I thought it was quite strange, even surprising, that such a high caliber firm whose entire business (and reputation) was all about using oodles of data to unlock insights and develop smart trading algorithms, had actually made its hiring decisions with neither data or insights.

-After all, can you really tell how someone might contribute to your team and business based on some Q&A?
+After all, can you really tell how someone whom you’ve just met might contribute to your business from their answers to conventional interview questions?

-To be honest, I was quite frustarted with this hiring ‘experience’, not to mention the waste of time.
-And I was also running out of money.
+I was quite frustrated with the ‘experience’, not to mention the outcome.
+It was also a massive waste of time.

-In other words, anyone outside that small super competitive talent pool wouldn’t even get a chance to get rejected, no matter how able and talented she or he might happen to be.
+In other words, anyone outside that small and super competitive pool wouldn’t even get the chance to get a “No”, no matter how competent and talented she or he might happen to be.

-I thought that wasn’t a smart business strategy, not to mention that it was also ununfair.
+I thought that wasn’t a wise business strategy, to say the least.

 And then came my Aha moment!

-What if we looked at hiring as a game?
+What if we turned it into a game?

 But not just any game.
-Rather, the type of strategic games that get studied in game theory classes; the type of strategic interactions and insights for which John Nash, Michael Spence, Alvin Roth, and several others got the Nobel prize in Economics.
+Rather, a strategic, interactive game the type of which gets studied in game theory classes; the type of games for which John Nash, Michael Spence and several other mathematicians and economists received the Nobel prize.

-Specifically, can we create a signaling game that lets people — really, anyone and anywhere — show and communicate their true ability and potential?
+But can we really create a “signaling game” that lets people — really, anyone anywhere — play and showcase their true but otherwise hidden talent and career potential?

-I wasn’t sure, but I surely got excited!
+I didn’t know if the idea would work, but I got excited!

-Things started coming together quite quickly.
-Working from my NYC apartment I started putting together a tiny team of engineers, game designers, and scientists.
+Things came together quite quickly, as I worked from my NYC kitchen and started putting together a tiny team of engineers, game designers, and scientists.

-As we started building the technology and seeing it in action we came to appreciate its massive potential and promise.
-This shaped our vision of the future in ways we could not have anticipated.
+As we started building the games and seeing them in action, we also started to realize the technology’s massive potential and promise.